Phonon induced rank-2 U(1) nematic liquid states

-``Emergence'' -- laws of nature arising as the effective theory describing many-body systems -- is one of their most fascinating aspects \cite{anderson72}, both for intellectual curiosity and practical utility.
-In the past few decades, tremendous progress has been made in understanding phases beyond the traditional Landau-Ginzburg paradigm of symmetry breaking.
-One such example are the spin liquids -- exotic states built on quantum superposition of product states, characterized not by any order parameter but topological entanglement and topological order.
-A subclass of such spin liquids can be described by local constraints on the local degrees of freedom (DoF), leading to the emergence of a local gauge invariance, and thereby to topological orders, and exhibit fractionalised excitations and long-range entanglement \cite{Anderson1973,Balents2010,Savary2016,Zhou2017}.
-A well-known example is quantum spin ice on the pyrochlore lattice, which realizes $U(1)$ gauge theory~\cite{hermele04PRB}.
-It hosts emergent excitations mimicking exactly Maxwell electrodynamics: photons, electric charges and even magnetic monopoles.
+At the forefront of modern physics lies the concept of emergence -- the spontaneous appearance of qualitative changes in the behavior of large, complex systems that can by no means be inferred by extrapolating the properties of only a few particles~\cite{anderson72}.
+The emergent behavior is codified by the new `laws' in an effective theory, and the emergent phases often transcend the traditional Landau--Ginzburg paradigm of symmetry breaking.
+One example of such an emergent phase are the spin liquids -- exotic states built on quantum superposition of product states, characterized not by any order parameter, but by the topological entanglement and topological order.
+A subclass of such spin liquids can be described by local constraints on the local degrees of freedom (DoF), leading to the emergence of a gauge invariant description, and thereby to topological orders, fractionalised excitations and long-range entanglement \cite{Anderson1973,Balents2010,Savary2016,Zhou2017}.
+A well-known example is quantum spin ice on the pyrochlore lattice, which realizes $U(1)$ Maxwell gauge theory~\cite{hermele04PRB}.
+It hosts emergent excitations mimicking the Maxwell electrodynamics: photons, electric charges and even magnetic monopoles.
 As such, it has been under intense theoretical \cite{hermele04PRB,banerjee08-PRL100,benton12-PRB86,savary12, Shannon2012PRL,hao14,Gingras14RoPP,kato15,chen17,huang18-PRL120,Balents2010,Savary2016,Zhou2017} and experimental \cite{zhou08,RossPRX11,fennell12,Kimura2013,sibille15,wen17,thompson17,Sibille2018,gao-arXiv} investigation.